 Department Chair: Henry Jakubowski

-Faculty: Md Abul Fazal, Kate Graham, David Huber, Henry Jakubowski, Brian Johnson, Nicholas Jones, Edward McIntee, Anna McKenna, Frank Rioux, Michael Ross, Chris Schaller, Carleen Schomer OSB, Richard White
+Faculty: George Anquandah, Md Abul Fazal, Kate Graham, Henry Jakubowski, Brian Johnson, T. Nicholas Jones, Edward McIntee, Anna McKenna, Amber Onorato, Alicia Peterson, Michael Ross, Chris Schaller, Carleen Schomer OSB, Leo Seballos, Richard White

 A degree in chemistry, in addition to being an excellent preparation for industrial employment, graduate study or secondary teaching, also prepares students to apply for further study in the areas of medicine, law, business administration, government service and agriculture science.
 To this end, the department offers a variety of introductory and advanced courses.

-Students majoring in nutrition and dietetics should take CHEM 107.
+Students majoring in nutrition with a dietetics concentration should take CHEM 107 after taking CHEM 125.
 CHEM 105 and 107 do not meet the prerequisites for any other chemistry course.
+CHEM 107 will no longer be offered after Spring 13.
+Starting in Spring 2014, students majoring in nutrition with a dietetics concentration will take CHEM 250.

 Each year, the Chemistry Department assesses its overall program and its students in a number of ways.
 For example, several courses employ standardized final exams for which there are national norms.
 All chemistry majors are required to take a nationally-normed exam (CHEM XXX) in the spring of their senior year.
 In addition, senior majors are asked to complete an anonymous survey to probe the extent to which they believe the department meets its stated goals and objectives.
-Every five years, the department must be re-accredited by the American Chemical Society, and, at similar intervals, departmental alumni are polled to obtain their evaluation of the education they received in the department.
+Every 5-7 years, the department must be re-accredited by the American Chemical Society, and, at similar intervals, departmental alumni are polled to obtain their evaluation of the education they received in the department.
 All of this information is employed to improve our program and ensure that the educational opportunities we provide are the best possible.
-Based on our assessment program and new Common Curriculum requirements, we have made changes in courses and requirements for Chemistry majors who enroll in or after Fall 2009.
+Based on our assessment program and new Common Curriculum requirements, we will continue to make changes in courses and requirements that will promote student learning.

-This concentration is intended for those who have a strong interest in chemistry, but are not necessarily planning to continue their study of chemistry at the graduate level.
-It is recommended for those planning careers in any of the medical fields, secondary education, patent law, government service, environmental science, as well as management-level positions in the chemical industry.
+Students who have an interest in chemistry, but are not necessarily planning to continue their study of chemistry at the graduate level, could major in chemistry with a traditional concentration (students enrolled before Fall 2011) or with (four in-depth courses) or without a concentration (three in-depth courses) but without ACS certification (students enrolled in Fall 2011 and later).
+This option is recommended for those planning careers in any of the medical fields, secondary education, patent law, government service, environmental science, as well as management-level positions in the chemical industry.

 Special Requirements For All Concentrations: